rootedbox/catz/README.md

 - 🔢 Line numbers
 - 🔚 Show end of line character `$`
 - 💨 Squeeze blank lines
-- 🐈 Replace tabs with tabby cat emoji
+- 🐈 Replace tabs with a cute tabby cat emoji
 - 🌟 Git integration: show uncommitted lines with a `+` symbol in a colored column
 - 🎛️ Command line options for easy configuration
+- 🧙‍♂️ Friendly setup wizard: personalizes Catz to your liking!

 ## 📦 Installation

 1. Clone the repository to your local machine: `git clone https://github.com/rootedbox/catz.git`
-2. Change directory into the project folder:
+2. Change directory into the project folder: `cd catz`
 3. Install the necessary dependencies: `npm install`

 ## 🐱 Usage